jcmdln/gein/Readme.md

     - Most time-consuming packages are Mesa and Chromium.
 - "I keep getting boot failures after installing in a VirtualBox VM?"
   - Remove the virtual disk drive from the boot order and restart.
+- "The display is slow when using LXQT on my Nvidia GPU?"
+  - Run `eselect opengl set nvidia` as root.

 ## Installation